This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 For the Fajita Seasoning:

-• 1/4 cup vegetable oil
+• ¼ cup vegetable oil

-• 2 limes freshly squeezed
+• 2 fresh limes, freshly squeezed

-• 1 teaspoon ground cumin powder
+• 1 teaspoon ground cumin

-• 3 garlic cloves grated or minced
+• 3 garlic cloves, grated or minced

 For the Pork:

-• 2 thick pork chops about 1-1/2 pounds total
+• 2 thick pork chops, about 1-1/2 pounds total

-• 3 tablespoons vegetable oil divided
+• 3 tablespoons vegetable oil, divided

 The Vegetables:

-• 1 large onion sliced
+• 1 large onion, sliced

-• 3 bell peppers 1 each of red, yellow and green, sliced
+• 3 bell peppers, 1 each of red, yellow and green, sliced

-• 12 ounces mini or grape tomatoes
+• 12 ounces grape tomatoes

-• 1 can 14.5 oz. black beans, rinsed and drained
+• 1 (15 ounce) can canned black beans, rinsed and drained

 • Cilantro sprigs